carloshkayser/data-pipeline-with-apache-kafka/slides/presentation.md

 ---
 # Apache Kafka Basics

-- Kafka is a distributed event streaming plataform
+- Kafka is a distributed event streaming platform
 - The data is organized into _topics_ (e.g., tweets, orders)
   - To enable parallelism, they are split into _partitions_
 - A _producer_ append data/messages to _topics_